LowerMyCommercialTax

 At the informal hearing, the district offered a reduction to $1.05 million.
 The owner’s representative pushed back with the documented income analysis and equity comparables, and a final settlement of $975,000 was reached — a reduction of $265,000 from the original notice, representing approximately $5,300 in annual tax savings at the county’s combined rate.

-How We Help Retail Strip Center Owners
+A Practical Protest Path for Retail Strip Center Owners

 5. Verification — confirm the reduced value appears on your tax bill